Form 990-PF Schedule B - Schedule of Contributors

 Generally, Private Foundation uses this schedule to provide information on contributions they reported on Form 990-PF.

 1. What is Form 990-PF Schedule B?

-The Form 990-PF Schedule B is used to report the tax-deductible and non-tax-deductible contributions made to organizations
+The Form 990-PF Schedule B is used to report the tax-deductible (charitable) and non-tax-deductible contributions made to private foundations.

 - 4947(a)(1) nonexempt charitable trusts treated as a private foundation, and